RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

-- send_packets_ros
+- send_packet_ros

-  Ture -- The lidar packets will be sent to ROS. e.g. When you connect a lidar and want to record rosbag, you can set the *msg_source=1* and set *send_packets_ros = true*.
+  Ture -- The lidar packets will be sent to ROS. e.g. When you connect a lidar and want to record rosbag, you can set the *msg_source=1* and set *send_packet_ros = true*.

   False -- Do nothing.

-  **Note1:  If the msg_source =2, there is no use to set send_packets_ros to true because the packets come from ROS and there is no reason to send them back to ROS.**
+  **Note1:  If the msg_source =2, there is no use to set send_packet_ros to true because the packets come from ROS and there is no reason to send them back to ROS.**

   **Note2: Since the ROS packet message type is robosense self-defined type, you cant directly echo the topic through ROS.
 Mostly the packets are only used to record offline bag because the size is much smaller than point cloud.**